heyajohnny/afvalinfo/README.md

       notrashtext: 'geen'              (Optional, default = 'none') the text to show for the today and tomorrow sensor when there is no trash to collect
 ```

-Above example has 1 normal resource and one special resource.
-Here is a complete list of available waste types:
+Here is the complete list of available waste types:
 - gft                                  (groente, fruit, tuinafval)
 - kerstboom                            (supported in +- 50% of the waste collectors)
 - papier